CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Can You Prevent Carpal Tunnel Syndrome During Pregnancy?

 Unfortunately, you can’t entirely prevent carpal tunnel during pregnancy since it goes hand-in-hand with hormonal pregnancy changes, says Petrie.
 But to stay one step ahead, you can manage it with the above-mentioned lifestyle changes and exercises, he says.
-Scruggs also recommends staying active and engaging in regular, low-impact exercise to promote overall health and circulation.
+Shandra Scruggs, RN, a labor and delivery nurse, doula and founder of Simply Birthed, also recommends staying active and engaging in regular, low-impact exercise to promote overall health and circulation.

 When to Talk to Your Doctor About Carpal Tunnel During Pregnancy